 Top Scams Pickpockets Use to Steal Purses

 Kick the Purse When a woman sits down at a table or bar she’ll often set the bag on a nearby chair or on the floor beside of her.
 If it’s on the floor, a thief may wait until she is engrossed in either talking or eating.
 The purse thief will then casually walk past her table and gently kick the purse away from the table.
 Then he’ll pick it up and tuck it away or if the thief is a female, sling it over her shoulder as it is hers.
 Small bags are usually taken this way.
 Gas Station Ruse Many women are victims of scam artists at gas stations.
 Their car is usually unlocked, and they are facing the pump, not watching their valuables inside the vehicle.
 Thieves have perfected a few rip offs at gas stations.
 The first is simply to open a woman’s car door while she is looking at the pump.
 The second is to steal her bag while she runs in quickly to pay.
 The third is to involve her in a distraction, either trouble with the pump, or to ask for directions.
 While she is distracted, an accomplice steals the bag from the car.
 The Swarm A team of crooks target works a crowded section of the city that is full of tourists.
 The crooks know the escape routes and the areas that distract tourists most such as a famous building, fountain, etc. Spreading out from key vantage points, one will alert the other crook when a mark is spotted.
 The engrossed tourist won’t even know what hit him he consults a map or takes a photo.
 In a flash, a few people will bump into him talking loudly, and the next thing he knows his wallet, travel bag, or passport are stolen.
 The Mommy Set Up A thief thinks of taking your possessions as a job.
 He probably tells himself that anyone who would be careless with their money or purse or wallet doesn’t deserve them.
 Some of them target playground areas where mothers take their children.
 The purse thief will look for two moms talking, and do something to make the children cry.
 Maybe take the child’s ball or throw sand on them.
 They know the mother’s instinct for her child is greater than for her purse or shopping bags.
 Once the mom or moms rush over, the thieves will help himself to their wallet or bags, fading quickly out of sight.
 Restroom Snatch Have you ever noticed that purse hooks in restrooms are up high on the door?
 This gives easy access for a female thief to reach over the stall and be gone before you can react; throwing your purse over her shoulder like it belongs to her.
 Another alternative is to take the wallet out, quickly throw the purse back over the stall, to startle the woman.
 Thirdly, a female thief can place the stolen purse into a larger store shopping bag, and walk nonchalantly among the shoppers of a mall and not be identified.
 Out of the Blue Densely populated cities, especially in Italy, are known for the occasional but shocking slash and grab theft from mopeds or bikes.
 The riders look for a woman walking near the edge of the sidewalk with her purse on her shoulder closest to the street.
 As the thief drives by the victim from behind, he grabs the purse off her shoulder and speeds away.
 Some thieves have been known to have an accomplice who rides on the back of the motorbike, and it is their job to complete the purse snatching, leaving the driving to the other thief.
 In some shocking cases, they even use a knife to slash the strap.
 The key to this type of theft is finding a woman walking with the flow of traffic, and not facing it, so she cannot anticipate a thief riding on a bike up from behind her.
-To see a complete selection of security travel purses and handbags to help you keep your possesions safe when you travel.
+See a complete selection of security travel purses and handbags to help you keep your possesions safe when you travel.